-No transmission element should experience loading in excess of its applicable thermal emergency ratings for applicable NERC Category P3 through P7 contingencies.
+This criterion is applicable for applicable NERC Category P3 through P7 contingencies.
 This criterion should be applied for a reasonably broad range of forecasted system demands and associated generation dispatch conditions.
 Overload relief methods may include supervisory controlled or automatic switching of circuits, or generation redispatch.
 Refer to the table in Section 1.1.6 regarding the utilization of load curtailment in planning studies.
 The transmission element loading should be reduced within the applicable rating and its associated timeframe.